robert-hh/ads1x15/readme.md

 A sample code is shown below.
 The timing jitter observed on an esp8266 was about 1 ms, but the time period is defined by the micro's timer, which has it's own issues.
-The value returned by read_rev is a signed integer.
+The value returned by read_rev is a signed integer of the raw ADC value.
+That value can be converted to a voltage with the method raw_to_v().

 ###  adc.alert_start() and adc.alert_read()